MetRonnie/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 Validation example using xrandom
 """"""""""""""""""""""""""""""""

-The xrandom xtrigger module might also contain a ``validate`` function.
+The ``xrandom`` xtrigger module contains a ``validate`` function.

-This will be run on the inputs to an xtrigger, and should raise a ``WorkflowConfigError`` with a meaningful description if a condition is not met.
+This will be run on the inputs to the xtrigger when calling ``cylc validate`` or before the workflow starts, and should raise a :py:exc:`cylc.flow.exceptions.WorkflowConfigError` with a meaningful description if a condition is not met.

+A simplified example looks like this:

 .. code-block:: python

    from cylc.flow.exceptions import WorkflowConfigError

-   def validate(args: List, kwargs: Dict, signature: str) -> None:
+   def validate(args: List[str], kwargs: Dict[str, Any], signature: str) -> None:
-       # Total number of args & kwargs makes sense:
-       totalargs = len(args) + len(kwargs)
-       if totalargs < 1 or totalargs > 4:
-           raise WorkflowConfigError(
-               f'{signature} xtrigger should have between 1 and 4 arguments')

-       # Check whether we have a percentage argument:
-       if not args and not 'percent' in kwargs: raise WorkflowConfigError(
-               f'{signature} xtrigger should have a percentage argument')

        # Check that percentage is a reasonable value:
        percentage = args[0] if args else kwargs['percentage']
        if (